There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 Skills make you more attractive to employers, and some of them, like transferable skills, are applicable to a wide range of jobs and industries.

-One way to organize your skills section — categorize the skills into relevant areas.
+One way to organize your skills section is to categorize the skills into relevant areas.
 This could include a technical skills section for specific hard skills and a separate area for soft skills like communication and leadership.

 You should also sprinkle skills throughout your entire resume.
-Highlight them in your professional summary and, in your work history, show how you’ve applied them in previous roles.
+Highlight them in your professional summary and show how you’ve applied them in previous roles in your work history.

 The skills you choose to include will depend on the job.